gecko25/show-me-the-music/README.md

 In order to deploy this project locally, you will need to have vercel installed and enviornment variables configured.

 ## Typescript Configuration
-In order to use spotify types, you need to manually add `export = SpotifyApi` to the top of the typescript definition file imported from [@types/spotify-api](https://www.npmjs.com/package/@types/spotify-api).
-Im sure there is a better way to automate this, but for now I'm moving on.
+In order to use spotify types, we are using [@types/spotify-api](https://www.npmjs.com/package/@types/spotify-api).
+This unfortunately does not export the types as a module.
+So for now, we are copying an pasting the type definitions into our project.
+Not ideal, but ok for now.

 See https://github.com/gecko25/show-me-the-music/issues/14